wizlab-it/wiz-horizon-observer/README.md

 The RGB led also shows a different colour depending on the analysis result: 1 (0% probability) is green, 2 (33%) is orange, 3 (66%) is violet, 4 (100%) is red.

 ESP32 and other devices conenctions are in the PCB directory.
-Some pictures of the stabilized camera structure are also in the PCB directory.
+Some pictures and videos of the stabilized camera structure are available in the media directory.

 # Required Libraries